*CURRENT MAKE TIMES please click here | Free US insured shipping

 Please keep in mind that custom-cut gemstones can vary greatly in price, but are typically more expensive than gemstones we would have in stock or purchase from gem dealers' existing inventory.
 Custom-cut gems are usually hand-cut by a skilled faceter/lapidarist (gem cutting) who is very skilled/established in a highly-specialized and precise craft.

 If your budget is less than my custom minimum, I am hoping to continuously stock the shop with new pieces.
 Please also peruse the available gemstones under the Create your own rings.
-Many ready-to-ship rings in the online shop include a free resizing prior to shipping, as well.
+Many ready-to-ship rings in the online shop include free resizing prior to shipping, as well.

 —-

 2) What types of gemstones do you work with?
-Why shouldn't I select opal for my engagement ring?

 —-